-After chocolate, my most favourite dessert’s got to be a fruit pie.
 As much as I love the classic apple pie, a good Cherry Pie is something I crave for.
-Sweet sour juicy filling encased in a buttery flaky crust… yes you want it, I know.
-You are welcome!
+Sweet sour juicy filling encased in a buttery flaky crust, this is the best homemade Cherry Pie!

 Fruit fillings are the easiest.
 Simply mix the prepared fruit in a bowl with sugar to taste, some cornflour and a splash of lemon juice.
 More sugar for sour fruit and less for sweet ones.
 Totally straightforward, right?